Playa Cativo Lodge

 Accessible only by boat, Playa Cativo is worth making the effort to reach.
 Opened in 2013 the main lodge is open-sided plantation style building and the interior harks back to colonial times with polished wood contrasting with bright art works and locally-made furniture.
 Playa Cativo combines style and comfort with a beautiful natural oceanfront location, backed by the Piedras Blancas National Park.
 If youre lucky you may be accompanied by spinner dolphins mucking about on your transfer from either Golfito or Puerto Jimenez airstrips.

-The waters in front of the lodge have become a favorite nursery for humpback whales who favour the calm waters to raise their young and are usually there from June until September.
+The waters in front of the lodge have become a favourite nursery for humpback whales who favour the calm waters to raise their young and are usually there from June until September.
 On dry land, there are monkeys around the property, Macaws and parakeets compete in the noise stakes and our wonder-guide (a Costa-Rican Bear Grylls) can magic animals out of nowhere and make even wasp larvae seem like natures miracle.
 They have Stand up Paddle boards and kayaks to borrow and the chef whips up delicious dishes inspired by his travels around the country, proving that Costa Rica isnt necessarily all about rice and beans.

 Cheska Goodwin (Staff)